mfisher87/mfisher87.github.io/content/posts/gfm-surprises/index.md

 like so: :crying_cat_face:.

+### Markdown is a superset of HTML!

+Any time you need something Markdown doesn't support, you can fall back to HTML.
+This enables centering images or text as well as the next trick, which is one of my favorites:

 ### Collapsible text

 You can collapse large text blocks, e.g. logs, with a `<details>` tag, like so: